Zeppelin LZ 56

-Zeppelin LZ 56 (operationally referred to as LZ-86 or tactical number L-86) was a German rigid airship built by Luftschiffbau Zeppelin and operated by the Heer during the First World War.
-It performed seven attacks dropping a total of 14,800 kg (32,600 lb) of bombs along the Eastern and South-Eastern front before being wrecked on approach to its base in early September 1916.
+Zeppelin LZ 56 (operationally referred to as LZ 86 or tactical number L-86) was a German rigid airship built by Luftschiffbau Zeppelin and operated by the Heer during the First World War.
+It performed seven attacks dropping a total of 14,800 kg of bombs along the Eastern and South-Eastern front before crashing on approach to its base in early September 1916.

 Design and construction

 LZ 56 was constructed by Luftschiffbau Zeppelin at the Löwenthal/Friedrichshafen works and is recorded in contemporary material as production number LZ 56.
 Period and later sources commonly identify the ship operationally as LZ-86 (tactical number L-86).
-Some references describe the ship as belonging to the P-class series (often used for eastern operations) and note enlargements and modifications performed during service.
+The ship belonged to the P-class series (often used for eastern operations), and was later converted to the Q-class in April 1916.
+The process involved lengthening the hull to increase gas volume and replacing the engines.

 Operational history

-LZ-56/LZ-86 operated on the Eastern and south-eastern fronts from bases including Schneidemühl, Königsberg and Kowno, and was later deployed to the Temesvár/Timișoara area in August 1916 following the opening of operations against Romanian targets after Romania's entry into the war.
-Sources record several raids in which the airship participated; one summary gives seven attacks with a total of about 14,800 kg (≈32,600 lb) of bombs dropped against targets on the Eastern and south-eastern fronts.
+LZ 56/LZ 86 operated on the eastern and south-eastern fronts from bases including Schneidemühl, Königsberg and Kowno, and was later deployed to the Temesvár/Timișoara area in August 1916 following the start of operations against Romanian targets after Romania's entry into the war.
+The airship participated in seven bombing missions on the eastern and south-eastern fronts, dropping a total of about 14,800 kg of bombs against targets in Dünaburg, Rēzekne, the Minsk-Molodechno area, and in Romania.

-On 4 September 1916 the airship took part in operations against the oil-refining town of Ploiești.
-Contemporary and later accounts report that on return/approach to its base the airship crashed at high speed; forward and rear gondolas separated and the hull was wrecked.
-Nine crewmen were recorded as killed in the accident; a small number of crew survived according to local and later accounts.

 Loss

-On 4 September 1916 the Zeppelin crashed at high speed, with the forward and rear gondolas becoming separated at near Temesvár (now Timișoara, western Romania), with nine fatalities and the airship recorded as destroyed.
-There were several survivors who landed safely.
-Local Romanian histories and contemporary notices describe the loss as occurring during the landing/approach after a raid on the Ploiești oil refineries.
+On the night of 3/4 September 1916, the airship took part in operations against Bucharest and the oil-refining town of Ploiești.
+During the raid, the zeppelin was spotted by searchlights and took heavy anti-aircraft fire.
+Due to the damage received, LZ 56 lost a lot of hydrogen, leading to the airship becoming uncontrollable on the landing approach to its base at Szentandrás.
+The airship proceeded to hit the ground with the rear half, causing the rear gondola to break off.
+After losing the gondola, the airship began rising due to the loss of mass.
+During this climb, the forward gondola detached.

+The remaining crew members aboard the zeppelin managed to open the hydrogen cells so the airship could descend.
+The contemporary record indicates that the main body of LZ 56 crashed near the village of Utvin, some 80 km away from the zeppelin base.